 Impact

-The vulnerability arises when the Linux bonding driver copies a non‑Ethernet slave’s header_ops directly into the bonded interface.
-Functions such as ipgre_header() then call netdev_priv() assuming the private data belongs to the slave’s driver, but the bond’s private data (struct bonding) is of a different type.
-This type confusion causes garbage reads and a kernel BUG that leads to a crash.
-The result is a kernel panic that can bring the entire system down, representing a denial of service.
+The vulnerability arises when the Linux bonding driver copies a non-Ethernet slave’s header_ops directly into the bonded interface.
+Functions such as ipgre_header() then call netdev_priv() assuming the private data belongs to the slave’s driver, but the bond’s private data is of a different type.
+This type confusion causes garbage reads and a kernel BUG that leads to a crash, resulting in a kernel panic and a system-wide denial of service.

 Affected Systems

 All Linux kernels that include the vulnerable bonding driver and lack the fix are impacted.
-The affected vendors are Linux distributions that ship the core kernel.
-The specific version range is any kernel older than the commit 6ac890f1d60ac3707ee8dae15a67d9a833e49956, as the patch replaces the buggy copy of header_ops.
+Linux distributions that ship the core kernel before the patch commit are affected.
+The specific version range is any kernel older than commit 6ac890f1d60ac3707ee8dae15a67d9a833e49956, as the patch replaces the buggy copy of header_ops.

 Risk and Exploitability